 Contacting Safer Community about disclosures and reports is essential to ensure a victim survivor-centred approach is always provided, and the victim survivor is given all the appropriate supports available to them.
 It also ensures risk mitigation steps are taken to protect the Deakin community.

-When staff receive disclosures of sexual harm and domestic or family violence, they should support the student to contact Safer Community for support and advice.
+When staff receive disclosures of sexual harm and family violence, they should support the student to contact Safer Community for support and advice.
 In the event the disclosing person does not wish to contact Safer Community, the staff member must refer the matter to Safer Community as soon as practicable but may withhold the identify of the person making the disclosure if that person does not wish their identify to be shared.

 Using a best practice approach, Safer Community can receive, review, discuss, evaluate the behaviours; to adopt and implement strategies to reduce the risk of harm to you and the broader community, and to monitor and re-evaluate behaviours of concern and mitigation strategies.